How to Protect Your Privacy When You Travel

 -

-Use a lightweight travel-only email for hotel and flight logins.
+Use a travel-only email address for hotel and airline confirmations.

 On the Road: Stay Low-Key